fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 Using the eve version and unique id from the eve assertion header, generate a new eve hash for each envelope set for the current SMTP transaction. ie one hash per envelope to address.

 Check the set of eve hashes in the current assertion set.
 If there is a valid eve hash present for every envelope to address in the SMTP transaction then the eve result is pass.
 If there are no matches, or matches for only a subset of addresses, then the eve result for this signature is FAIL.
+This result is recorded in the Authentication-Results ({{?RFC8601}}) entry for this DKIM signature using the smtp.eve key.

 If this signature makes no eve assertion then the eve result is none.
 Authenticators may choose to record this in the Authentication-Results DKIM results as smtp.eve=none, or may choose to omit this entirely.